What is the stair climb?

-The San Francisco First Responders Stair climb was started to bring awareness and support to first responders suffering from Post Traumatic Stress Injuries.
-We hold the event each year around the time of 9/11 in remembrance of those that gave their lives and those Fire Fighters, Police EMS and dispatchers whose lives are forever affected by exposure to traumatic events.
-The non-profit funds raised will pay for first responders throughout the state of California to attend PTSD programs.
+The San Francisco First Responders Stair Climb was started to bring awareness and support to first responders suffering from Post Traumatic Stress Injuries.
+We hold the event each year around the time of 9/11 in remembrance of those that gave their lives and those Fire Fighters, Police, EMS and dispatchers whose lives are forever affected by exposure to traumatic events.
+The money raised is used for the administration of the fund and the payment for first responders to attend PTSD programs.
 We climb to save the lives of those that save yours.

 LINK TO 2018 Poster (when available)